lukechn99/github-quickstart/4211/06_cloud_computing.md

 | Blank line |
 ---
 | Body |
+With Multimedia (MIME), we define even more things in the header so that the recipient can properly play out the contents.

+### POP3
+Post Office Protocol uses a authorization phase and a transaction phase.
+In authorization, declare a user and password.
+The server will either respond +OK or -ERR
+In the transaction phase, the client can list out new mail, retrieve a message, or delete messages and then close the connection.

 ### Email vs. HTTP
 HTTP: pull, it is waiting for your request